frenchu/pragmatic-programming/content/posts/github-multiuser.md

 only then the custom configuration is applied.
 So when the repo is fetched the right ssh key is used.
 Thanks to that the `git clone` works smoothly.

-In addition to that, you don't need to keep you directory structure neat and tidy.
+In addition to that, you don't need to keep your directory structure neat and tidy.
 The glob pattern in the remote url can be customized and more complex.

 You can execute test commands, to check how git behaves now.